Primary Education with QTS (Part-Time) BA (Hons)

 Please note, for the purposes of initial teacher training, level 2 literacy and numeracy qualifications are not considered as equivalent to GCSE Grade C or Grade 4 in English Language and Mathematics.

-An interview forms part of the selection process.
+An interview forms part of the selection process, which can be conducted online or face to face.
 The admissions panel will prioritise for interview those with the greatest strengths in relation to:

 - Experience of working with children in a primary school setting